pci-tech-planning/pbp_ta_strategy/1_knowledge_base/a_knowledge/scale and planning/Spatial scales in previous PBP's in Oregon.md

 | 1950                | 500000             | Siletz River                              | Watershed resilience (climate adaptation, disturbance recovery), Riparian buffer establishment                                                                                                                                               |
 | 2530                | 850000             | Alsea River                               | Water quality (long-term trends and improvement), Monitoring of hydrological and ecological parameters                                                                                                                                       |

-You can now copy and use this data as needed. ​